 If you have any questions, or are interested in referring your child to the NEST, please discuss this with your child's class teacher or contact a member of the Inclusion Team (see below).

-Inclusion Team Leader - Miss S Carter (Deputy Headteacher)
+Personal Development Leader - Miss S Carter (Deputy Headteacher/ Acting Headteacher)

 Mrs Lavery (Pastoral Lead and Nurture Lead)